eyenikeyev/vm-network/README.md

 <p>
 <b>Note</b>: we are accesssing the terminal of VM2 (Linux's version of a command prompt) it doesen't display input and dots when typing a password.
 It is registering input when typing
 <p>
-For example, you can enter commands such as id and observe traffic. -a to see the OS its running on
+For example you can enter commands such as id and observe traffic, -a to see the OS its running on
 <p>